40 Subtle Signs of Illness

 According to Adam Splaver, MD, a cardiologist in Hollywood, Florida, signs of congestive heart failure can often mimic asthma.
 Shortness of breath, wheezing or coughing could be a sign your body is retaining fluid, which can occur when the heart isn't able to maintain proper circulation.

-The Remedy Rx: If you're having chronic shortness of breath, see your doctor and describe your symptoms fully.
+The Rx: If you're having chronic shortness of breath, see your doctor and describe your symptoms fully.

 Waking up sweaty might be a sign of global warming, menopause or that you need to change your AC filter.
 But night sweats can also be an early sign of cancer, including lymphoma or leukemia.

-The Remedy Rx: If you're having night sweats, see your doctor for a CBC (complete blood count) blood test, which includes a white blood cell (WBC) count.
+The Rx: If you're having night sweats, see your doctor for a CBC (complete blood count) blood test, which includes a white blood cell (WBC) count.
 A high WBC could be a sign of cancer and warrants further investigation.

 Feelings of Weakness